Modules for course CR6H | BA/ITSSC

 - LXE-3444: Joint Hons Diss (Target Lang) (10) (Semester 1 + 2)

-- Joint Honours Students may only take ONE LXE module (does not include dissertation).
-A Dissertation must be taken in one Joint Honours subject.
+- Joint Hons.
+Students may only take ONE 10-credit LXE module (does not include the dissertation).
+A dissertation must be taken in ONE joint honours subject.

 0 to 20 credits from: